ar3/our_gruuv/README.md

 # Run only system specs
 ./bin/system-specs

+# Main specs (1,898 examples) - NO ENM specs
+bundle exec rspec spec/

+# System specs - NO ENM specs
+bundle exec rspec spec/system/

+# ENM specs only (106 examples) - ONLY when specifically requested
+bundle exec rspec spec/enm/

+# Or using the rake tasks
+bundle exec rake spec:enm:all

 ## 📚 Documentation Hub

 This is your central guide to understanding OurGruuv's architecture, patterns, and conventions.